-If you have decided that you need to create your own locator because you have a need to geocode against your own data, you can do so in ArcGIS Pro.
-Creating your own locator allows you to find places and addresses on the map using your own data just as you would using the ArcGIS Online World Geocoding Service.
+If you need to create your own locator to geocode against your own data, you can do so in ArcGIS Pro.
+Creating your own locator allows you to find places and addresses on the map using your own data just as you do using the ArcGIS World Geocoding Service.

 The following steps describe how to create a locator using the Create Locator geoprocessing tool:

 - On the